Enggano Island

-Enggano Island is about 100 km (60 mi) southwest of Sumatra, Indonesia.
+Enggano Island (Pulau Enggano) is about 114 km southwest of Sumatra, Indonesia.
 It is one of the 92 officially listed outlying islands of Indonesia, though it can also be considered a barrier island of Sumatra.

+Geography

-Enggano is about 29 km long from east to west and about 14 km wide from north to south.
-Its area is 400.6 km2 including four small offshore islands - Merbau, Dua, banggai and Satu.
+Enggano (from Portuguese engano "mistake") is about 29 km long from east to west and about 14 km wide from north to south.
+Its area is 400.6 km2 including four small offshore islands around its coast - Pulau Merbau, Pulau Dua and tiny Pulau Banggai off Enggano's east coast, and Pulau Satu off its south coast.
 The average elevation is about 100 m, and the highest point is 281 m.

-Politically, it forms a district (kecamatan) of the North Bengkulu Regency of the Indonesian province of Bengkulu.
-The three largest villages on the island are Barhau, Kabuwe and Kayaapu.
-According to the Indonesian Kantor Statistik for Bengkulu, the island had 1420 inhabitants in 1989.
-This number rises, according to the Pukesmas, to 1635 by 1994, with 64% of the population claiming descent from the Engganese people.
-The 2020 Census showed a population of 4,035.

 Villages

-There are six villages on Enggano Island, which are all located on the island's only main road, which traverses the island's northeast coast (Yoder 2011:6).
+There are six villages on Enggano Island, which are all located on the island's only main road, which traverses the island's north-east coast (Yoder 2011:6).